Addams Family Values: Plot

-hire the nanny Debbie Jellinsky to care for Pubert, not aware that she is a serial killer who marries and then murders rich bachelors to collect their inheritances.
-After she seduces Uncle Fester, Wednesday becomes suspicious of her intentions.
+hire a nanny, Debbie Jellinsky, to care for Pubert, unaware that Debbie is a serial killer who marries and then murders rich bachelors to collect their inheritances.
+After Debbie seduces Uncle Fester, Wednesday becomes suspicious of Debbie's intentions.

-To maintain her cover, Debbie tricks Gomez and Morticia into believing Wednesday and Pugsley want to go to summer camp.
-They are sent to Camp Chippewa, managed by the bubbly counselors Gary Granger and Becky Martin-Granger.
-There, they are singled out by the campers, including popular and snobbish girl Amanda Buckman, for their macabre appearance and behavior.
+To maintain her cover, Debbie tricks Gomez and Morticia into sending Wednesday and Pugsley to Camp Chippewa, a summer camp managed by the bubbly counselors Gary Granger and Becky Martin-Granger.
+Wednesday and Pugsley are ostracized by the other campers, including popular and snobbish girl Amanda Buckman, for their macabre appearance and behavior.
 Joel Glicker, a nerdy bookworm and fellow outcast, becomes attracted to Wednesday.

-Debbie and Fester become engaged.
-At her bachelorette party, Debbie is repulsed by the Addams family and their relatives.
-At their wedding, Fester passionately and with great emotion declares his everlasting devotion, while Debbie offers a lackluster response.
-On their honeymoon, she tries unsuccessfully to kill Fester by throwing a boombox into the bathtub.

-Frustrated, Debbie forces Fester to cut ties with his family; when they try to visit Fester and Debbie at their home, they are turned away.
-The Addamses are alarmed to find that Pubert has transformed into a blue-eyed, rosy-cheeked and blond-haired baby.
+Debbie and Fester become engaged and get married shortly thereafter.
+On their honeymoon, Debbie attempts to kill Fester by throwing a boombox into his bathtub but he survives.
+Frustrated, Debbie forces Fester to cut ties with his family; when Gomez and Morticia try to visit Fester and Debbie, Debbie turns them away.
+Pubert transforms into a blue-eyed, rosy-cheeked and blond-haired baby.
 Grandmama attributes this to his disrupted family life, and Gomez becomes horribly depressed.
+Debbie tries to kill Fester by blowing up their mansion but he survives again.
+Debbie holds Fester at gunpoint but Thing helps him escape.

-Back at Camp Chippewa, the counselors cast Wednesday as Pocahontas in Gary's Thanksgiving play, "A Turkey Named Brotherhood".
-When she refuses to participate, she, Pugsley, and Joel are all sent to the camp's "Harmony Hut" and forced to watch hours of wholesome family entertainment movies and television shows.
-Afterwards, the three feign cheerfulness, and Wednesday agrees to take part.

-During the performance, Wednesday returns to being her true self.
-With help from Joel, Pugsley, and the other outcasts, they capture Amanda, Gary, and Becky by igniting the pilgrim set.
-Later, Wednesday and Joel share their first kiss before she leaves, with Joel staying behind to lead their friends to ensure the camp's permanent destruction.
+Meanwhile at Camp Chippewa, Wednesday is cast as Pocahontas in an upcoming play depicting the first Thanksgiving.
+When she refuses to participate, she, Pugsley, and Joel are all sent to the camp's "Harmony Hut" and forced to watch hours of saccharine, family-friendly movies and television shows.
+Afterwards, the three feign cheerfulness, and Wednesday agrees to participate in the play.
+During the performance, Wednesday breaks from the script and leads the other outcasts to burn down the stage and capture Amanda, Gary, and Becky.
+Later, Wednesday and Joel share their first kiss before she and Pugsley escape, with Joel staying behind to lead their friends to ensure the camp's permanent destruction.